marhop/literate-binary/examples/minimal.zip.md

         0200

  5. The total number of entries in the central directory.
-That is the number of files in this ZIP archive. [[APPNOTE] section 4.4.22]
+This is the number of files in this ZIP archive. [[APPNOTE] section 4.4.22]

         0200

- 6. The size of the central directory.
-0x70 = 112 bytes. [[APPNOTE] section
+ 6. The size of the central directory, not counting the end of central directory record itself.
+0x70 = 112 bytes. [[APPNOTE] section 4.4.23]
-    4.4.23]

         7000 0000